DeSantis appointees accuse Disney district predecessors of cronyism; Disney calls them revisionist

 Disney cultivated the employees of the governing district through complimentary annual passes to its theme parks and steep discounts, which were worth millions of dollars each year, the main report says.
 The new board cut that perk earlier this year.

-The new administrator of the district recently told employees they must pay $2 million in back taxes for the season passes.
-However, the district is considering covering those back taxes, the district administrator, Glen Gilzean, said in a memo.
+The district's new administrator, Glen Gilzean, told employees they must pay $2 million in back taxes for the season passes.
+However, he said in a memo that the district told the IRS it would cover the back taxes.

+“It didn’t seem fair that our great employees should be hit with several thousand dollars,” Gilzean said at Wednesday's meeting.

 The main report also describes the government run by Disney supporters as “an entity that fueled the rise and shielded the dominance of a company at the expense of the public good.”